 Each month Leadership Café features a special guest to speak about their journey and experiences which have informed their worldview about the meaning of leadership.
 Guests share their stories and insights about the defining challenges and opportunities that have shaped who they are and how they lead across different contexts.
 By sharing their stories, our students will gain perspective that broadens their view of leadership and how they aspire to lead.

-Any Loyola student can register for the Greyhound Leadership Summit (GLS) at the end of Leadership Week.
-This one-day conference features workshops, presentations and discussions among faculty, staff, and students with varied levels of leadership experience and knowledge.
+Any Loyola student can register for the Greyhound Leadership Summit (GLS).
+This year, the Summit will be held online from November 9th - November 13th.
+Events include a welcome session, both synchronous and asynchronous workshops and presentations, and a closing keynote.
 Emerging and current student leaders are highly encouraged to register to improve their leadership and the communities around them.